PioneerAPCS18-19/Assignment37/README.md

 1. Write method `isSelfDivisor`, which takes a positive integer as its parameter.
 This method returns true if the number is a self-divisor; otherwise, it returns false.

 2. Write method `firstNumSelfDivisors`, which takes two positive integers as parameters, representing a start value and a number of values.
 Method `firstNumSelfDivisors` returns an array of size num that contains the first num self-divisors that are greater than or equal to start.
 For example, the call `firstNumSelfDivisors(10, 3)` should return an array containing the values 11, 12, and 15, because the first three self-divisors that are greater than or equal to 10 are 11, 12, and 15.
 In writing `firstNumSelfDivisors`, make sure you use the method `isSelfDivisor`.

-Skeleton class is provided.
-A runner class is not required, but test your methods to make sure they work.
-In BlueJ you can right-click (CTRL-click) on the class and run any method in the class on its own to test.

 ## Part 2